KatamariJr/gorm.io/pages/docs/prometheus.md

 ## User-Defined Metrics

-You can define your metrics and collect them with GORM Prometheus plugin, which needs to implements `MetricsCollector` interface
+You can define your metrics and collect them with GORM Prometheus plugin, which needs to implement the `MetricsCollector` interface

 ```go
 type MetricsCollector interface {